rails/rails/guides/source/active_record_migrations.md

 By default, `create_table` will create a primary key called `id`.
 You can change the name of the primary key with the `:primary_key` option  or, if you don't want a primary key at all, you can pass the option `id: false`.
-If you need to pass database specific options you can place an SQL fragment in the `:options` option.
+If you need to pass database-specific options you can place an SQL fragment in the `:options` option.
 For example:

 ```ruby